What are electric bicycles?

-When someone hears “electric bicycle,” the first image they imagine may be a scooter or electric motorcycle, but it looks pretty different.
+When someone hears electric bicycle, the first image they imagine may be a scooter or electric motorcycle – but they actually look pretty different.
 Just picture a regular bicycle, then add several electrical components to it like a motor, a battery, and a controller – all seamlessly integrated into the design.
-These items make up the fundamentals of all electric bicycles on the market.
+These items make up the fundamentals of all electric bicycles on the market!

 See our diagram for a more detailed look at how electric bikes work including the motor, battery, drivetrain, and charging process:

 Share this Image On Your Site

 Choosing the right electric bike

 Comfort and quality of the components are still as important on an electric bike as they are on a regular bicycle.
 But now, there are a few more things you need to consider.

 Electric bike motors come in a wide variety of power ratings, from 200W to 1,000W or more.
 The legal limit in the US is 750W, although different states can set their own limits.

 Think of this limit kind of like horsepower.
 A higher rating means that the bike will be able to pull more weight with greater ease – but at the expense of using more battery capacity while doing so.
 Consequently, a 750W motor will drain the battery much quicker than a 250W one, but it will be more powerful.